 Want to use the same software that Thomas uses to create his videos, that Ashley uses to make all our cool illustrations, or that I use to process all the images for my articles?
 Then you need Adobe Creative Cloud.

 Students can get the full suite of Adobe products such as Illustrator, Photoshop, and After Effects for just $19.99/month.
-That’s a 60% savings over the usual price of $52.99/month.
+That’s nearly 60% in savings compared to the usual price of $54.99/month.

 How to get the discount: Visit this page, click “Buy Now,” and then enter your .edu email address when prompted to do so.

-Note: If you just want access to Photoshop, you can get the “Photography” plan for just $9.99/month (whether or not you’re a student).
+Note: If you just want access to Photoshop, you can get the Photography Plan for $9.99/month (whether or not you’re a student).
 This gives you access to Photoshop and Lightroom, plus 20GB of cloud storage.

 How to get the discount: Visit Ableton’s site to learn about eligibility requirements.